ZIB-IOL/EntanglementDetection.jl/README.md

 false
 ```

 In order to certify separability, a geometric reconstruction procedure was introduced in Ref.
-[2] as the part of our package to build a unified toolbox for entanglement analysis:
+[2] and is also provided in our package to build a unified toolbox for entanglement analysis:

 ```julia
 julia> sep = separability_certification(ρ, dims; verbose = 0); # certify separability by geometric reconstruction